 Keeping panic at bay will help you remain calm, focused and in a position that allows you to logically work through the issue at hand.
 This is, however, easier said than done, especially when you are under the gun and you don’t have time to waste.

 If you don’t have what it takes to solve the problem and your team is also at a loss, it’s time to call in the big guns.
-This means consulting with an IT solutions provider who has the experience and knowledge necessary to dive in, diagnose the problem and help you put this in the past.
+This means consulting with an solutions provider who provides IT services for small businesses and has the experience and knowledge necessary to dive in, diagnose the problem and help you put this in the past.

 Of course, you don’t want to waste your time.
 You want to make the most of your contact with an IT solutions provider.
 To do so, you should take these steps: